Who Was Benito Mussolini?

 Family and Early Life

-Benito Mussolini’s father, Alessandro, was a blacksmith and an impassioned socialist who spent much of his time on politics and much of his money on his mistress.
+Mussolini was born on July 29, 1883, in Italy.
+His father, Alessandro, was a blacksmith and an impassioned socialist who spent much of his time on politics and much of his money on his mistress.
 His mother, Rosa (Maltoni), was a devout Catholic teacher who provided the family with some stability and income.

-The eldest of three children, Benito showed much intelligence as a youth but was boisterous and disobedient.
-His father instilled in him a passion for socialist politics and a defiance against authority.
+The eldest of three children, Mussolini showed much intelligence as a youth but was boisterous and disobedient.
+His father instilled in him a passion for socialist politics and defiance against authority.
 Though he was expelled from several schools for bullying and defying school authorities, he eventually obtained a teaching certificate in 1901 and, for a brief time, worked as a schoolmaster.

-In 1902, Benito Mussolini moved to Switzerland to promote socialism.
+In 1902, Mussolini moved to Switzerland to promote socialism.
 He quickly gained a reputation for his magnetism and remarkable rhetorical talents.
 While engaging in political demonstrations, he caught the attention of Swiss authorities and was eventually expelled from the country.

 Mussolini returned to Italy in 1904 and continued promoting a socialist agenda.
 He was briefly imprisoned and, upon release, became editor of the organization's newspaper, Avanti (meaning "Forward"), which gave him a larger megaphone and expanded his influence.